 So, because of visualizing cut marks, I do not recommend using Mahogany for cutting boards, even though it has good strength.

-Also, Mahogany is considered as an open grain wood with pores structure.
-The diameter of fiber pores of Mahogany is much bigger and even food particles can trap inside the Mahogany board.
-Therefore, bacteria and allergy problems can also occur.
+Also, Mahogany is considered an open-grain wood with a pores structure.
+The diameter of the fiber pores of Mahogany is much bigger and even food particles can trap inside the Mahogany board.

 As a woodworker, I totally guarantee Mahogany cutting boards have great strength and aesthetic appearance.
-But I never recommend a Mahogany cutting board for use other than decorative purposes.

 Is Mahogany Wood Strong for Decking?